xendit/kompare/README.md

 13. (Done) Implement -n option with wildcard and regex to get the list of namespaces to evaluate.
 It works with '' to quote the wildcard e.g: '*elero' would  match things like velero.
 14. Compare hpa
 15. compare conjobs
+16. Code refactoring to make it have less repeated code and more reusable generic programming.